timotejroiko/astrobot-docs/README.md

 This option displays a list of available zodiacs and ayanamsas in Astrobot:

-* `.about zodiacs` - display a list of available zodiacs
+* `/command about zodiacs` - display a list of available zodiacs

 Alternatively you can check the list of zodiacs and ayanamsas in the [Zodiacs](#zodiacs) section.